Silo#

 Restart#

 In this subsection, we specify the checkpointing parameters.
 Checkpoints are very useful in long simulations.
 If the simulation breaks, we can continue the simulation from the last written checkpoint.
 First, we enable checkpointing by setting the checkpoint parameter to true.
-Then, we choose a filename for the checkpoint files and specify the checkpointing frequency.
+Then, we specify the checkpointing frequency.

 subsection restart